JetBrains/intellij-plugin-verifier/intellij-plugin-structure/README.md

 ### IntelliJ Plugin Structure
 Library used to parse configuration of JetBrains Plugins and validate its correctness.
-It is used by [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin), [Marketplace](https://plugins.jetbrains.com/)
-and the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier).
+It is used by [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin), [JetBrains Marketplace](https://plugins.jetbrains.com/) and the [IntelliJ Plugin Verifier](https://github.com/JetBrains/intellij-plugin-verifier).

 The library detects configuration mistakes and produces corresponding warnings like `Description is too short` or